pawel-napieracz/cordova-plugin-onegini/docs/public/api-reference/user/registration.md

 );
 ```

-The success callback returns an object with these properties:
+The success callback contains an object with these properties:

 | Property | Example | Description |
 | --- | --- | --- |